tc39/proposal-temporal/docs/calendar-review.md

 ## Alternatives Considered

 Integrating calendars into Temporal was one of the most challenging parts of designing the API.
 Below is a quick discussion about alternative calendar APIs we considered before adopting the current design.
 Note that none of the options considered (including the current Temporal design) are ideal; they all have known flaws that require workarounds for some cases.
-We believe that the current design is the best option overall, relative to the alternatives below.has the least-bad flaws and greatest advantages compared to the others, but it's more of a 70/30 outcome rather than a slam dunk in favor of the current design.
-These are hard problems without perfect solutions.
+We believe that the current design is the best option overall, relative to the alternatives below.

 ### Alternative 1: No Calendar in the Data Model